Becoming A Student Mentor

-A Student Mentor has volunteered to assist students throughout their first year of study.
-All mentors are students who have completed at least one year of study at CQUniversity and are committed to helping new students in their transition to uni life.
-Student Mentors receive training throughout the year to ensure they have the necessary knowledge to assist mentees.
-If they are unable to assist mentees with their concerns, their familiarity with the University enables them to refer the new student to the relevant person.
+A Student Mentor has volunteered to support new students during their first term of study.
+All mentors are current students who have completed at least one year of study at CQUniversity and are committed to helping new students in their transition to uni life.

-- Gain transferable employment skills (leadership, teamwork, problem solving, etc)
+- Gain transferable employment skills (leadership, teamwork, problem-solving, communication skills)

 - An opportunity to help your peers

 - Recognition by and closer liaison with University staff

 - Increased self-confidence and ability to work with and manage people

 - Discount (5%) on any textbook purchases - courtesy of the CQUniversity Bookshop

 - A Certificate of Appreciation signed by the Vice-Chancellor